MichalFrontEnd/BITVblog/blog/blog-01-accessibile-forms.md

 `aria-label`and `aria-labelledby` are both attributes used in Accessible Rich Internet Applications (ARIA) to provide additional information for screen readers, but they serve different purposes.

-Use `aria-label` directly on an element, if that element has no visible label.
+Use `aria-label` directly on an element, __if that element has no visible label__.
 The value of the `aria-label` will be read out by the screen reader, and it's best to keep it concise.

 The `aria-label` value is not conveyed to visual users, so it can't replace a `<label>`.